mehrashiv/vitepress/vitepress/integrationradius.md

 >RADIUS server groups can be mapped to single or multiple sites.
 If there are multiple RADIUS server groups for the same site, only one of them can be marked with **Wired MAC AUTH**.
 Also note a RADIUS server group can have up to 3 servers for redundancy.

 ## Guest Access
-Nile offers 3 diffent solutions for Guest Access
+Nile offers 3 different solutions for Guest Access
 1. Integration with External RADIUS server - Nile is passthrough
 2. Nile Hosted Guest - No external service is required.
 Admins can create a guest portal using Nile settings but are responsible for isolating the guest traffic after it egresses from Nile
 3. Secure Guest Service - Bare minimum settings required.
 Nile tunnels all traffic to a Nile PoP and manages DHCP as well.

-In this section we will focus on Integration with an external RADIUS server There are two methods of integration
+In this section we will focus on Integration with an external RADIUS server There are two methods of integration.
 1. Server Initiated flow
 2. Nile Initiated flow